MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/adox-code-examples-in-microsoft-visual-basic.md

 > [!NOTE]
-> <P>Paste the entire code example, from Sub to End Sub, into your code editor.
-The example may not run correctly if you use partial examples or if paragraph formatting is lost.</P>
+> Paste the entire code example, from Sub to End Sub, into your code editor.
+The example may not run correctly if you use partial examples or if paragraph formatting is lost.